 Inheritance tax (IHT) – Gifting

-Broadly speaking, outright gifts made in the 7 years before you die are brought back into your estate for IHT purposes and may increase the IHT payable on your death.
+Broadly speaking, outright gifts made in the 7 years before you die are taken into account for IHT purposes and may increase the IHT payable on your death.
 There are some useful exemptions which you could consider using.

 Gifts out of income: If you have surplus income (after deducting the amount to maintain your normal standard of living), regular gifts from this income may be exempt from IHT.
 It is important to keep detailed records of income, expenditure and gifts (ideally by tax year) and you may like to also consider documenting your overall intentions in a statement or deed.
 We can advise you on the evidence for the exemption if required.
 The better the records kept, the more chance of a successful claim by your executors after your death.
 If there is significant surplus income, then gifts to trusts may be combined with this exemption.